Tanker Safety and Spill Prevention

 Transport Canada works in a number of ways to protect Canada’s waters from ships’ pollution, and to help ensure that marine transportation is safe and efficient.

 The Government of Canada aims to prevent spills through regulatory oversight, inspections, and enforcement measures.
-Transport Canada’s regulations and standards fall under the Canada Shipping Act, 2001 and the Arctic Waters Pollution Protection Act, combined with international regulations established by the International Maritime Organization (IMO).
+Transport Canada’s regulations and standards fall under the Canada Shipping Act, 2001 and the Arctic Waters Pollution Prevention Act, combined with international regulations established by the International Maritime Organization (IMO).
 These provide the framework for the department's comprehensive marine safety inspection and enforcement programs.

 The Government of Canada is well prepared for and ready to respond to marine accidents from ships in Canadian waters.
 Ship-source oil spill prevention, preparedness, response and recovery are undertaken in a collaborative “whole-of-government” approach.
 Key federal departments work with private industry, as well as provincial and municipal governments, to ensure an incident is responded to in a coordinated manner.